syned13/Universal_Translator/README.md

 ```

 ## Usage
-You should put a .txt file called ###measures.txt in the proyect root directory
+You should put a .txt file called <b>measures.txt</b> in the proyect root directory

 The file should have one conversion information per line, as follows:
 <magnitude> <unit> <targetUnit>